Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 The above query would return the total price for all books in the table.
 If we wanted to total the price for all books by a specific author we could add a `WHERE` clause.

+If we wanted to total the price for all books by a specific author we could add a `WHERE` clause.
 ```sql
 SELECT SUM(price)
 FROM books
 WHERE author_id = 3;
 ```

-### Count
+### COUNT

-We could also count the number of matching rows to a specific query with the `COUNT` function.
+We can use the `COUNT` function to retrieve the number of rows matching a specific query.

 ```
 SELECT COUNT(*)